nomicflux/servant-opaleye-blog/README.md

 Letting `email` and `pwd` be open to any type may seem somewhat odd.
 Why go to the trouble of setting up datatypes in a typesafe language, only to throw them away and let someone instantiate a `User'` with any two types they want?

 And this is indeed a bit odd.
-Ideally, things like this can be taken care of in the future with dependent types and other deep magicks.
-But for the moment, this polymorphic type lets us treat the Opaleye definition of a `User`, and our normal Haskell definition of a `User`, as the same sort of object.
-This is even though Opaleye's types need to play nice with Postgres, while the rest of our logic really shouldn't have to think about Postgres at all.
-And later, we'll set up separate read and write types as well.
+Ideally, this can be taken care of in the future with dependent types and other deep magicks.
+But for the moment, a polymorphic type lets us treat the Opaleye definition of a `User` and our normal Haskell definition of a `User`, as the same sort of object.
+Opaleye's types need to play nice with Postgres, while the rest of our logic really shouldn't have to think about Postgres at all, but nevertheless they can come together in this one type.
+Later, we'll set up separate read and write types as well.

 Confused?
 If not, you're a genius; pat yourself on the back.
 For you mere mortals, just follow along, and hopefully by the end of this lesson you'll have some understading of this craziness, at least enough to use it for your own projects.

-Ok, so we've set up the `User'` datatype.
+So now we've set up the `User'` datatype.
 Let's make the concrete instances which we'll actually use:
 ```haskell
 type User = User' Email ByteString
 type UserColumn = User' (Column PGText) (Column PGBytea)